-In Diablo, you portrayed a valiant rogue, sorcerer, or warrior scouring the catacombs beneath the tiny town of Tristram for an evil that threatened to infest the entire world – Diablo, the Lord of Terror.
+In Diablo, you took up arms as a valiant Rogue, Sorcerer, or Warrior scouring the catacombs beneath the troubled town of Tristram to face an evil that threatened to infest the entire world—the Dark Lord, Diablo.

 Diablo was released for both Mac and Windows PCs, a rarity at the time; to face a threat this menacing, it was critical to recruit as many potential heroes as possible.
 In addition to pitting players against a seemingly endless horde of vile, demonic, and undead creatures, Diablo also empowered those hungry for a more social gaming experience through our trailblazing online service, Battle.net.
 In its first month of operation, Battle.net brought players together in more than 1.5 million games.